SPH73/uk-ge-results-dashboard-blog/README.md

 All the chart functionality worked as intended across the devices and browsers after the new range dimension was built.
 The navigation links and buttons were functioning properly.

-_During testing of the page links I noted that the `target=_blank` attribute wasn’t included when the links redirected me away from my site so this was added along with the `rel=“noopener”`to prevent abuse of`winder.opener``` and that a tooltip would improve the user experience so these were added in this phase of the project._
+_During testing of the page links I noted that the ```target=_blank``` attribute wasn’t included when the links redirected me away from my site so this was added along with the ```rel=“noopener”``` to prevent abuse of ```winder.opener``` and that a ```tooltip``` would improve the user experience so these were added in this phase of the project._

-I used [W3C Markup Validation Service](https://validator.w3.org/) to check my HTML and CSS code and was pleased that there were no errors aside from a missing div tag in the HTML.
+I used [W3C Markup Validation Service](https://validator.w3.org/) to check my ```HTML``` and ```CSS``` code and was pleased that there were no errors aside from a missing div tag in the HTML.

-I used [Beautify Tools](http://beautifytools.com/javascript-validator.php) to check my javascript code.
+I used [Beautify Tools](http://beautifytools.com/javascript-validator.php) to check my ```javascript``` code.
 It highlighted some missing semicolons and that I was using the let variable keyword, which is not always compatible with older browsers.
-However, during my own testing the `let` keyword was parsed without problems.
+However, during my own testing the ```let``` keyword was parsed without problems.

 ## 6. <a>Deployment</a>

-The project is deployed on GitHub pages from the master branch and will update automatically upon new commits so the deployed version and the development version are currently identical.
-(The project will be forked before any additional work is commenced.)In order to achieve this, I used the settings menu and navigated to the GitHub Pages section and selected the master branch as the source.
-The project can be viewed from [here](https://sph73.github.io/uk-ge-results-blog-dashboard/).
+The project is deployed on GitHub Pages from the master branch and will update automatically upon new commits, so the deployed version and the development version are currently identical.
+(The project will be forked before any additional work is commenced.)
+In order to achieve this, I used the settings menu and navigated to the GitHub Pages section where I selected the master branch as the source.
+From here the generated link to the GitHub site was copied to this document and is always up to date with the latest commit.
+The project can be viewed [here](https://sph73.github.io/uk-ge-results-blog-dashboard/).

 ## 7. <a>Credits</a>

 For many aspects of the chart development I used the following tutorials, however, I did not copy any code from the sites.
-I used them in conjunction with the library documentation piecing the parts together to make a whole:
+I used them in conjunction with the library documentation piecing the parts together to make a whole to provide the clarity and asnwer I was looking for:
 [CI Data Visualisations lessons](https://courses.codeinstitute.net/courses/course-v1:CI+FS_OC+T4_2019/courseware/671d5fab237d4a52a7886c9a2f1437e5/90f5690a3a8d4d2586e1af7111c80b5f/?activate_block_id=block-v1%3ACI%2BFS_OC%2BT4_2019%2Btype%40sequential%2Bblock%4090f5690a3a8d4d2586e1af7111c80b5f), [Tutorialspoint dc.js](https://www.tutorialspoint.com/dcjs/index.htm),
 [A gentle introduction to d3](https://www.freecodecamp.org/news/a-gentle-introduction-to-d3-how-to-build-a-reusable-bubble-chart-9106dc4f6c46/)

 ## 8. <a>Media</a>

-The free images used to generate the favicon was obtained from [here](https://duckduckgo.com/?q=free+images+for+britain&atb=v187-1&iar=images&iax=images&ia=images).
+The free images used to generate the ```favicon``` was obtained from [here](https://duckduckgo.com/?q=free+images+for+britain&atb=v187-1&iar=images&iax=images&ia=images).

 ## 9. <a>Acknowledgements</a>

-Additionally, thanks goes to Brian Macharia, my awesome mentor, for suggesting that the select menu items were not very intuitive and proposing that they could be changed to provide a better user experience.
+A special thanks goes to Brian Macharia, my awesome mentor, for supporting me in my project and suggesting that the ```select menu``` items were not very intuitive and proposing that they could be changed to provide a better user experience.

-Also to CI tutor Stephen, for the idea to build an additional dimension for the range selection in order for me to properly use the 2019 charts for the analysis that I had originally intended.
-Due to the nature of my data not really being suitable for the `Select Menu` this was a wonderful workaround.
+Also, thanks to CI tutor Stephen, for the idea to build an additional dimension for the range selection in order for me to properly use the 2019 charts for the analysis that I had originally intended.
+Due to the nature of my data not really being suitable for the ```Select Menu``` this was a wonderful workaround.

+A special mention of all the CI tutors that spent time helping me to debug my code when I couldn't see the "woods for the tree's".

 ## 10. <a>Inspiration</a>